diffblue/cbmc/src/goto-symex/README.md

 goto-program, thereby filling the equation, which can then be passed along to the SAT solver.

-The symbolic execution state is maintained by goto_symex_statet.
+The class \ref goto_symext holds the global state of the symbol executor, while
+\ref goto_symex_statet holds the program state at a particular point in symbolic execution.
+In straight-line code a single \ref goto_symex_statet is maintained, being transformed by each instruction in turn, but these state objects are cloned and merged at control-flow forks and joins respectively.
+\ref goto_symex_statet contains an instance of \ref value_sett, used to track what objects pointers may refer to, and a constant propagator domain used to try to simplify assignments and (more usefully) resolve branch instructions.

 This is a memory-heavy data structure, so goto_symext creates it on-demand and lets it go out-of-scope as soon as possible.

+The process of
-However, the process of symbolic execution fills out an additional \ref symbol_tablet "symbol table" of dynamically-created objects; this symbol table is needed when solving the equation.
+symbolic execution generates an additional \ref symbol_tablet "symbol table" of dynamically-created objects; this symbol table is needed when solving the equation.
 This symbol table must thus be exported out of the state before it is torn down; this is done through the parameter "`new_symbol_table`" passed as a reference to the various functions in goto_symext.

-The main symbolic execution loop code is goto_symext::symex_step().
+The main symbolic execution loop code is \ref goto_symext::symex_step.
 This function case-switches over the type of the instruction that we're currently executing, and calls various other functions appropriate to the instruction type, i.e. goto_symext::symex_function_call() if the current instruction is a function call, goto_symext::symex_goto() if the current instruction is a goto, etc.

+\subsection Loop and recursion unwinding

+Each backwards goto and recursive call has a separate counter (handled by \ref cbmc or another driver program, see the `--unwind` and `--unwind-set` options).
+The symbolic execution includes constant folding so loops that have a constant / bounded number of iterations will often be handled completely (assuming the unwinding limit is sufficient).
+When an unwind or recursion limit is reached, an assertion can be added to explicitly show when analysis is incomplete.

+\subsection \ref goto_symext::clean_expr

+Before any expression is incorporated into the output equation set it is passed through \ref goto_symext::clean_expr and thus \ref goto_symext::dereference, whose primary purpose is to remove dereference operations.
+It achieves this using the \ref value_sett stored in \ref goto_symex_statet, replacing `*x` with a construct such as
+`x == &candidate1 ? candidate1 : x == &candidate2 ? candidate2 : x$object`

+Note the `x$object` fallback candidate, which is known as a *failed symbol* or *failed object*, and represents the unknown object pointed to by `x` when neither of the candidates (`candidate1` and `candidate2` here) matched as expected.
+This is of course unsound, since `x$object` and `y$object` are always distinct, even if `x` and `y` might actually alias, but at least it ensures writes to and subsequent reads from `x` are related.

+\ref goto_symext::dereference function also passes its argument to
+\ref goto_symex_statet::rename, which is responsible for both SSA renaming symbols and for applying constant propagation where possible.
+Renaming is also performed elsewhere without calling \ref goto_symext::dereference when an expression is already known to be pointer-free.

 \subsection symex-path Path exploration